maciej-czekala/corona_ui_framework/README.md

 # corona_ui_framework
 IMPORTANT: this plugin requires additional files to fully work.
-Please download whole "plugins" folder and place it next to main.lua file in your project.
+Please download whole "plugin" folder and place it next to main.lua file in your project.
 Please place whole folder, do not extract files.

 documentation for corona ui framework plugin